 Relatively minor misdemeanours will be dealt with as they happen, by the member of staff on the spot.
-Examples (not exhaustive) of behaviour which would warrant a Level 1 sanction are: lateness, casual rudeness in lessons, late work.
+Examples (not exhaustive) of behaviour which would warrant a Level 1 sanction are: lateness, casual rudeness in lessons, late work, wearing incorrect uniform.

 These issues would be dealt with through discussion, advice or coaching from the teacher, tutor or Head of Year immediately.
 The pupil will be made aware of where her behaviour has fallen short and given the opportunity to remedy it.
+Pupils may be asked to complete a community service task such as to help clear the Lost Property box.
 A member of staff will log the matter and outcome on CPOMS.
 It will be made clear to the pupil, what the consequences of continued behaviour breaches would be.

-Level 2 - departmental or pastoral detentions
+Level 2 - Departmental or Pastoral Detentions